-- mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
-There are no MAAC or CAR age restrictions on mRPAS flight.
-Compliance with MAAC safety code meets all requirements. - 2.
+- be allowed to fly solo. mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
+Except at Advertised Events there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
 RPAS Pilot CAR requirements.
-All RPAS pilots using this site must have BASIC RPAS certification. - 3.
-Club/Site/Event requirements.
-This site recommends all mRPAS/RPAS Pilots have MAAC Wings, however its use is not mandatory.
-There are no other qualification requirements for other modelling categories. - 4.
-MAAC Add-on requirements -RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements.
+All RPAS pilots using this site operating under 400'agl must have as a minimum BASIC RPAS certification.
+An ADVANCED RPAS is required for operation over 400'agl. - 3.
+Club/Site/Event requirements: - This site requires all mRPAS/RPAS Pilots have MAAC Wings, Those without MAAC wings shall fly under the immediate supervision of an HRCC instructor.
+New to the club pilots will be checked out prior to flying solo.
+There are no other qualification requirements for other modeling categories. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.